-Uncertainty coupled with risk aversion leads to under-investment in human capital and high marginal returns to additional investment.
-With decreasing absolute risk aversion, investment disincentives are greater for the poor.
-Thus, this mechanism can explain the qualitative patterns for marginal returns documented in the literature as well as the evidence on causal effects of income on early child investments and achievement.
+High MR to i 1 for poor High MR to i 1 Lower MR to i 1 for poor for rich Increase in income causes an increase in $i_1$ Timing of income Intergenerational ability correlation Consumption value $(\nu > 0)$ Uncertainty with risk aversion No No Yes No Yes Yes No Yes Yes No No No Poor more subjective uncertainty, risk neutrality, $i_1$ irreversible: Uncertainty in $\theta$ Uncertainty in $z$ ${ m No}^{a}{ m Yes}^{a,b}$ ${ m No}^{a}{ m Yes}^{a,b}$ No Only if info. changes with income b No No Poor have biased beliefs: Systematic downward bias Non-systematic bias Yes b No b Yes b No b Only if info. changes with income b No No No Credit constraints Yes Yes Yes Yes ble returns documented in the literature as well as the evidence on causal effects of income on early child investments and achievement.
 Neither this mechanism nor any other information-based explanation we explore can explain why the timing of income is important.
-Even in the absence of risk aversion, subjective uncertainty in the productivity of early investments can lead to under-investment and high marginal returns due to the irreversibility of investments.
+Even in the absence of risk aversion, subjective uncertainty in the productivity of early investments can lead to underinvestment and high marginal returns due to the irreversibility of investments.
 If poor families face greater subjective uncertainty than rich families, then predicted patterns for marginal returns are consistent with empirical evidence.
-This is also true if poor families simply under-estimate the productivity of early investments compared to higher income families.
+This is also true if poor families simply underestimate the productivity of early investments compared to higher-income families.
 Unless changes in income directly improve the information of poor families, these mis-information problems only generate a correlation between family income and investment; they cannot explain why changes in income produce changes in investment or achievement.